-WARNING: FULL HOLDING TANKS CAN RADICALLY CHANGE HOW YOUR TRUCK HANDLES ON THE ROAD.
+FULL HOLDING TANKS CAN RADICALLY CHANGE HOW YOUR TRUCK HANDLES ON THE ROAD.
 DO NOT TRAVEL WITH FULL HOLDING TANKS.

 TOILET: The marine toilet operates in a manner similar to a household type toilet except it is designed to flush using a minimum amount of water.
-Read the manufacturer's instructions for operating procedures on the specific type of toilet installed in the camper.
+Read the manufacturer's instructions for operating procedures on the specific type of toilet installed in the RV.

-WINTER PROTECTION
+WINTER PROTECTION & WINTERIZATION

-WINTER PROTECTION WHILE CAMPER IS IN USE: When using the camper in cold weather be sure there is adequate circulation of warm air from the furnace around all water pipes.
+WINTER PROTECTION WHILE RV IS IN USE: When using the RV in cold weather be sure there is adequate circulation of warm air from the furnace around all water pipes.
 Leaving the bath door and cabinet doors open will help to avoid freezing pipes.
 Keep the ceiling vent slightly open.

-You can reduce or eliminate interior moisture condensation during cold weather by partially opening one or more roof vents and windows to provide controlled circulation of outside air into the interior of the camper.

-You can install storm windows to help reduce or eliminate condensation on window glass.
+You can reduce or eliminate interior moisture condensation during cold weather by partially opening one or more roof vents and windows to provide controlled circulation of outside air into the interior of the RV.
+You can also install storm windows to help reduce or eliminate condensation on window glass.

-WARNING: DO NOT COVER THE EMERGENCY EXIT WINDOW.
+DO NOT COVER THE EMERGENCY EXIT WINDOW.
+DO NOT HEAT RV WITH RANGE OR OVEN.